DiscordMessenger/Purplecord/README.md

 **NOTE**: Replacing "ios3" with "ios6", "iPhoneOS3.0.sdk" with "iPhoneOS6.0.sdk" and "iOS 3" with "iOS 6" in the
 following build guide should work.
 However, you must pass `BUILD_FOR_IOS3=no` to this project's makefile to build for iOS 6 and later (ARMv7).
-AArch64 compilation is currently not supported because I don't have a 64-bit iDevice.
+AArch64 compilation is currently not supported because I don't have a 64-bit iPhone.

 The iOS 3 build was tested on iPhone 3G running iPhone OS 3.1.3.
 The iOS 6 build was tested on iPhone 4 running iOS 7.0.